 The consideration under the offer and the consideration in the acquisition must normally be valued based on the market conditions at the time it was announced that the offer would be completed.
-This means, inter alia, that if the consideration under the offer consists wholly or partly of shares, or if shares are one of several alternative forms of consideration, and the value of the shares has risen, the increase in the share price should not be taken into account.
-Thus, the terms or conditions of a subsequent transaction may not be more favourable for the seller in the subsequent transaction than the terms and conditions of the offer at the time it is announced that the offer will be completed.
+This means, inter alia, that if the consideration under the offer consists wholly or partly of shares, or if shares are one of several alternative forms of consideration, and the value of the shares has risen, the increase in the share price should not be taken into account, whereas consideration in the acquisition must normally be valued based on market conditions prevailing at the time of the acquisition.
+Thus, the terms or conditions of a subsequent transaction may not be more favourable for the seller in the subsequent transaction than the terms and conditions of the offer at the time it is announced of the announcement that the offer will be completed.